menu

 8. Old Gordon Trail

-Like many of the other trails on this list, the Old Gordon Trail begins at the Devils Kitchen Trailhead.
+Like many of the other best hikes in Colorado National Monument, the Old Gordon Trail begins at the Devils Kitchen Trailhead.
 Begin hiking the well-maintained trail and follow the trail signs towards Old Gordon.
 You know you’re on the right path when the incline starts getting steeper (as opposed to the other trails in the area, which take you deeper into the canyons).
 Continue to consistently climb higher, taking in the views of Grand Junction as you hike.

-The Old Gordon Trail isn’t very popular, which is why it makes the “best hikes” cut, but it also isn’t exceptionally scenic like many of the other trails.
+The Old Gordon Trail isn’t very popular, which is why it makes the “best hikes” cut, but it also isn’t exceptionally scenic like many of the other hikes in Colorado National Monument.
 I’d only recommend it if you’re looking for solitude and a really good workout.
 The trail is largely exposed so be sure to carry sun protection and plenty of water!

 Trail Stats